chord-memory/calibre-web-aws/README.md

 Steps:
 * In Calibre Web > Admin > Edit Basic Configuration > Feature Configuration, check "Enable Kobo Sync"
+* Set "Server External Port" to 443 for AWS Calibre-Web (leave at 8083 for local Calibre-Web)
 * Under the user profile "admin", click Create/View under Kobo Sync Token
 * A popup with a value in the format `api_endpoint=https://example.com/kobo/xxxxxxxxxxxxxxxx` appears
 * Connect the Kobo to a computer, and edit the `api_endpoint` config in `.kobo/Kobo/Kobo eReader.conf`